SQUAW VALLEY & ALPINE MEADOWS TEAM AGREEMENT

 Ride with Me - Squaw Valley and Alpine Meadows Ski Teams and Ski School athletes under 51” will be outfitted with a Kinderlift vest and required to ride with an appropriate companion, when practicable.

-Children participating in a supervised SVAM program that violate this Code of Conduct will be appropriately reprimanded up to and including termination from our program.
+SVAM Team members participating in a supervised SVAM program who violate the Chairlift Safety Code of Conduct, collision safety violations, or other safety measures, will be appropriately reprimanded up to and including termination from our program.

 TEAM CODE OF CONDUCT

 It is the goal of the SVAM Team to foster the personal growth and favorable development of all who participate in our programs.
 By their enrollment, all participants and parents agree to abide by all SVAM Team rules and policies.

 SVAM Team athletes and coaches must conduct themselves in a sportsmanlike manner.
 They always represent the SVAM Team – especially at training and competitions.
 Athletes and coaches are responsible for knowledge of and adherence to competition rules and procedures, and knowledge of and adherence to the rules and procedures of SVAM, the SVAM Team, and any other authoritative organization at all trainings and competitions.
 Unsportsmanlike conduct may result in disqualification from an event and possibly prevent participation in future events, or other SVAM Team consequences.
 The SVAM Team’s Code of Conduct applies at all times to all SVAM Team members and coaches, as well as guest athletes attending an SVAM Team camp or event.